Frank Borman: Apollo 11

+Other military activities

 In June 1970, Borman retired from NASA and the U.S. Air Force as a colonel.
+He later cited family stress as a major reason for leaving the astronaut corps, in particular his wife's alcohol dependency.
 For his services as an astronaut, the Air Force awarded him the Distinguished Flying Cross and the Legion of Merit.

-In August, he undertook another special presidential mission, a worldwide tour to seek support for the release of American prisoners of war held by North Vietnam.
+In August 1970, he undertook another special presidential mission, a worldwide tour to seek support for the release of American prisoners of war held by North Vietnam.
 At the conclusion of his 25-day mission to 25 countries, Borman briefed Nixon on September 1 at the Western White House in San Clemente, California.
 While the mission was not an abject failure, his fame failed to compensate for his lack of political experience and gravitas.
 On September 22, he appeared before an unusual joint meeting of Congress conducted at the request of the National League of Families of American Prisoners and Missing in Southeast Asia in his capacity as presidential envoy.
 He noted that the POWs were being treated poorly, and urged Congress "not to forsake your countrymen who have given so much for you."

 Borman performed one more assignment for the military.
 In 1976, there was a major cheating scandal at West Point.
 Faculty noticed remarkably similar answers to an examination paper for Electrical Engineering 304, a required course, that had been given to over 800 cadets to complete on their own.
 Cheating was a violation of the Cadet Honor Code, and cheaters were subject to expulsion.
 Cadets were tried by 12-member honor boards of cadets that functioned as grand juries; but the system was prone to abuse, and those cleared on appeal to the five‐member appeal boards of officers that functioned as courts were often punished with "silence", a form of shunning.
 Borman was appointed to head a special commission to investigate and report to the Secretary of the Army.
 Eventually, 92 cadets were readmitted, and graduated with the Class of 1978; more than 60 others declined the offer of amnesty, and chose to complete their education elsewhere.

 Borman's son Frederick, of the West Point Class of 1974, was accused of taking a bribe.
 It was alleged that while a member of a cadet honor code board he had accepted a $1,200 payment to fix a case involving two cadets accused of cheating.
 Frederick was cleared of all charges after taking a polygraph test.
 Borman's younger son, Edwin, of the West Point Class of 1975, was also accused of improprieties, but there was no evidence to support the allegations, and they were dismissed.